-On August 10, 1999 the Registrant entered into an agreement with Minera Uruachic S.A. de C.V. to acquire up to a 60% interest in the La Nopalera mineral claim located in Chihuahua State, Mexico.
-Under the terms of the agreement, as amended October 8, 1999 Minera Aztec Silver Corporation can earn a 60% interest in the La Nopalera claim by paying Cdn. \$55,000, issuing 250,000 of its common shares (50,000 shares issued to date) and carrying out exploration expenditures totaling Cdn.\$1,000,000 within a 4 year period ending October 15, 2003.
-The agreement also covers two additional properties, the La Flor Del Trigo and the El Pavo Real mineral claims.
+On August 10, 1999, Canarc's subsidiary, Aztec Silver, entered into an agreement with Minera Uruachic S.A. de C.V. to acquire up to a 60% interest in the La Nopalera mineral claim located in Chihuahua State, Mexico.
+Under the terms of the agreement, as amended October 8, 1999, Aztec Silver could earn a 60% interest in the La Nopalera claim by paying CAD\$55,000, issuing 250,000 of its common shares and carrying out exploration expenditures of CAD\$1,000,000 within a 4 year period ending October 15, 2003.
+The agreement also included two additional properties, the La Flor Del Trigo and the El Pavo Real mineral claims.